mikrono/tModLoaderWiki_kr_ko/Basic-tModLoader-Modding-Guide.md

 Firstly, they are technically not hooks.
 We simply call them hooks because it is easy.
 A 'hook' is a function you can use as a modder.
 Which hooks are available depends on the class you're working in.
 For example your Mod class has a **[Load Hook](http://blushiemagic.github.io/tModLoader/html/class_terraria_1_1_mod_loader_1_1_mod.html#afbcbdc176a60f3da809842f683ff2e75)**, which is a function special to the Mod class.
 Every one of these functions is `virtual`, this means the function has a basic implementation but can be overridden by the modder if desired.
 This means when you want to use a hook, you _override_ it, this is why the word `virtual` is replaced with `override`.
 Since the _virtual_ (partial) implementation is overridden, that implementation will be lost.
 To see the standard implementation of hooks you should see the **[source documentation](http://blushiemagic.github.io/tModLoader/html/annotated.html)**.

+# How are modded classes setup?

+tModLoader provides a number of classes you can use to create your own mod content.
+You will base your own classes off of these by using what's called `class derivation` or `class inheritance`.
+To keep this simple, it basically means your class will use one of ours as its base.
+For example, your items will be based on ModItem: `MyItemClass : ModItem`, where the `: ModItem` denotes it inherits from the ModItem class, which is present in the Terraria.ModLoader namespace.
+This means everything we made for ModItem becomes available to you in your class, such as the [SetDefaults](http://blushiemagic.github.io/tModLoader/html/class_terraria_1_1_mod_loader_1_1_mod_item.html#a6d9fbbb1dec7e25959a345a9e4f78428) hook.
+Note that you can only derive from one class, so a ModItem cannot be a ModProjectile and so forth.

 # Learning from Example Mod

 Example Mod is a mod made by the tModLoader developers to show off various modding capabilities.
 It would be wise to enable Example Mod and play around with it for a while.
 Use a mod like [Cheat Sheet](https://github.com/JavidPack/CheatSheet) to spawn in its various items and find something it does that you want to learn.
 Next, download the [Example Mod sourcecode](https://github.com/bluemagic123/tModLoader/releases) and place it in the Mod Sources folder as you did with TutorialMod.
 Find the thing you are interested and try to understand it.
 Hopefully it is easy to understand.
 You can also change things in Example Mod and build Example Mod in game.